TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/structure.md

 - `app/`:
   Contains a mock html-file so the server would not throw an error if one access a non-api route during development directly.
-  Please note that while the production build also contains an `app/` folder this folder is not related to files used in production.
+  Please note that while the production build also contains an `app/` folder this folder is not related to the files used in production.

 - `config/`:
   Contains several configuration files and pug templates used by the server.